RobinNagpal/dodao-ai-agents/blogs/crowd-funding.md

   - Valuation based on industry and market size
   - Valuation based on traction and progress
   - Valuation based on past sales
-  - Valuation based on future revenue projections
+  - Valuation based on future revenue startupions
   - Valuation based on profit margins and future profits